Tuscarora Mountain Tunnel

-Tuscarora Mountain Tunnel is one of four original Pennsylvania Turnpike tunnels still in active use.
+The Tuscarora Mountain Tunnel is one of four original Pennsylvania Turnpike tunnels still in active use.
 A second tube was bored in the late 1960s to ease traffic conditions.
-The Tuscarora Mountain tunnels measure 1.1 mi in length and are the second-longest active tunnels on the Pennsylvania Turnpike system.
+The tunnel measures 1.1 mi in length and is the second-longest active tunnel on the turnpike.
 The 1.3 mi Sideling Hill Tunnel is the longest overall, but was abandoned in 1968.
-Allegheny Mountain Tunnel is the longest in active use.
+The Allegheny Mountain Tunnel is the longest in active use.
 The Tuscarora Mountain Tunnel sits on the Huntingdon/Franklin County line.